2019-2020 After School Clubs Session Session 3

-After School Clubs Session 2 will begin on December 3, 2019 and end on February 6, 2019 (8 weeks).
+After School Clubs Session 2 will begin on February 11, 2020 and ends on April 2, 2020.
 Clubs are from 2:45pm until 3:45pm.
 The JH PTA wishes to provide a wide range of clubs; something for everyone and clubs that allow students to explore and step out of boundaries.
 We hope you and your children will take advantage of the clubs offered this term.

 PAYMENT FOR CLUBS ***Payment for fee-based clubs is due to the PTA next week.*** There are several ways to pay: